ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 Existing running install
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the api is already running, run in the same context as the API:
+If the API is already running, run in the same context as the API:

 .. code-block:: bash